 Comparative Cultures 12 examines the development of civilizations throughout time and across diverse landscapes.
 We begin with human evolution and examine how prehistoric humans transitioned from nomadic, hunter-gatherer groups to settled, agricultural societies that eventually developed into the world's first civilizations.
 We cover the following units in this course:

 As we complete each of these units, we will explore the following big ideas:

-Throughout the year students will also continue to develop their abilities within the 3 Social Studies Skill Sets.
+Throughout the year students will also continue to develop their abilities within the Social Studies Curricular Competencies.

 To help us focus on learning and self-improvement in this course, I will not be using traditional percentages or letter grades.
-Instead, I will use standards-based grading to provide clear feedback to you on what you do well and where you can improve.
-SBG allows us to properly engage in the learning process because it encourages a growth mindset, early struggles aren't punished and improvement is rewarded.
+Instead, I will use standards-based assessment (SBA) to provide clear feedback to you on what you do well and where you can improve.
+SBA allows us to properly engage in the learning process because it encourages a growth mindset, early struggles aren't punished and improvement is rewarded.

 You will receive a percentage and letter grade on your report cards.